 Remo Python documentation¶

-Here you can find the documentation for our Python library
+Here you can find the documentation for the Remo Python library.

-The library is open source, you can checkout our GitHub repo.
+The library is open source.
+You can checkout and contribute on our GitHub repo.

 Work in progress

 We are iterating quite fast on the SDK design in this phase, which means some functionalities might break from one version to the other.

 Any feedback on the design or missing functionalities is welcome.

 Upon import, the SDK will automatically check if remo is running.

 If you installed remo in a conda environment, the library will also automatically trying to launch remo if it's not running.